Equispaced Fourier representations for efficient Gaussian process regression from a billion data points: Numerical experiments on GP regression

 Here we test EFGP for computing the posterior mean in GP regression.
 We test two covariance kernels $k$: the squared exponential (SE) defined in \eqref{Gker}, being an extremely smooth kernel (rapid decay in Fourier space), and the Mat\'ern kernel of \eqref{Cker} with $\nu = 1/2$, being the least smooth of that family (slow algebraic Fourier decay).
 For Fourier methods the latter is thus the most challenging within the Mat\'ern family.
 For all kernels the length scale $\ell=0.1$ was used, and the prior variance was $k(\mbf{0})=1$.

 We implemented EFGP, as described in Algorithms~\ref{a:FF} and \ref{a1}, in MATLAB/Octave, calling v2.1.0 of the FINUFFT package \cite{barnett1} for all nonuniform FFTs using a NUFFT tolerance of $\eps/10$, where $\eps$ is the EFGP tolerance.
+Parameters $h$ and $m$ were chosen as in Section~\ref{s:choice}.
 Both MATLAB (in particular for FFTs) and FINUFFT exploit multithreading.

 We generated synthetic data as described above, with wavevectors $\omega=3$ in 1D, $\omega=(3,6)/\sqrt{5}$ in 2D, or $\omega = (3,9,6)/\sqrt{14}$ in 3D.
 We set $\sigma = 0.3$ for both additive noise and GP regression.
 The test target grid has $n_{t} = 60$ nodes per dimension, i.e.\ $N_t = 60^d$ total test points.
 The tolerance $\eps$ was chosen as $10^{-4}$ by default, but was increased for $d=3$, and also for $d=2$ with the Mat\'ern kernel, to give more reasonable run-times for the reference computations.
-The conjugate gradient relative residual stopping criterion was set equal to the tolerance (we checked that lowering this caused little improvement).
+The conjugate gradient relative residual stopping criterion $\rho$ was set equal to the tolerance $\eps$ (we checked that lowering this caused little improvement).

-Given a particular error tolerance $\eps$, the discretization parameters (grid spacing, $h$, and the number of positive Fourier nodes in each dimension, $m$) for the SE kernel were chosen based on the rigorous bounds in Corollary~\ref{c:SEparams}.
-For Mat\'ern kernels, $h$ and $m$ are chosen via the heuristic formulae in Remark~\ref{r:heur}, but first multiplying the tolerance $\eps$ by the kernel norm $\|k\|_{L^{2}(\R^{d})} = (\nu/\pi\ell^2)^{d/4} \sqrt{\Gamma(d/2+2\nu)/2\Gamma(d+2\nu)}$.
-This $\eps$ rescaling implies that the kernel is approximated in {\em relative} precision $\eps$ in an $L^2$ sense.
-In practice, this results in closer agreement of EEPM with the requested tolerance $\eps$.

-The results are in Table~\ref{table3}, whose columns are defined in the caption.
+The results are in Table~\ref{t:efgp_only}, whose columns are defined in the caption.
 Each of the six groups has a particular dimension, kernel, and tolerance (and thus $m$).
 Within each group $N$ grows.
 Notice that all total CPU times, even for $N=10^7$ (in prior literature considered unsolvably big) are {\em only a couple of seconds on a laptop}.
 They are dominated by the solve time (CG iteration using FFTs), thus scale with $M$, hence are longer for higher $d$ and the non-smooth kernel (Mat\'ern).
 Since $M$ remains constant when $N$ varies, the solve times {\em per iteration} are also independent of $N$.
 Precomputation times do scale with $N$, asymptoting to linear with a throughput of $3\times 10^6$ to $10^7$ points per second.